waffle-iron/docs-rackspace/style-guide/a-l-style-guidelines.md

 Use contractions consistently.
 Avoid mixing common contractions and spelled-out forms within the same article or set of related articles.

 ## <a name="copyrights"></a>Copyrights
-For both API and KC content, copyright statements are automatically inserted by the system.
+For both API and How-To content, copyright statements are automatically inserted by the system.
 Use the generated statement unless RackLaw gives you other instructions.

 ## <a name="dates"></a>Dates
 Dates are displayed differently in different countries, so you must use a date format that is explicit and consistent and that global customers cannot misinterpret.